ArjunBalaji79/ArjunBalaji79/README.md

 <h3 align="center">About me</h3>
 I'm an undergraduate student with a keen interest in memory efficient deep learning, AI-accelerated drug discovery, Computer Vision, NLP, and leveraging technology for social impact.

-- 🔭 I’m currently working on [ProteoDockNet](https://dockingscoreappapp-vypudgobchyjwk4n3w2fy5.streamlit.app/)
+- I'm currently interning at People+ai and Carnegie Mellon University.

 - 👨‍💻 All of my projects are available at [https://arjunbalaji02.wixsite.com/arjun-balaji](https://arjunbalaji02.wixsite.com/arjun-balaji)